xtuc/docs/index.md

 Once your agent is coded, you can see in play against other players agents in your browser, evolving in a 3D world.

+> TODO: 60FPS GIF of an agent in the viz

 ## How is this even a game?

 We find it's both stimulating and fun to make things and learn new stuff in the process, while challenging other players doing so; we hope you do too.

-# The beta and it's limitations
+# The beta and its limitations

+Byte Arena is not finished yet.
+We're currently on a beta version of things.

 Ultimately, you'll be able to push your agents on [bytearena.com](https://bytearena.com) to compete with other players.

 During beta, the online platform will not be available; [however, you can still train, debug and run your agents on your own computer using a simple command line tool we provide](the-bytearena-cli).

-# Playing
+# Getting started

 - [Create your container](agent-container)
 - [The Bytearena CLI](the-bytearena-cli)